-In this webinar, the second in our Tools for Change series, Garth Nowland-Foreman will briefly look at some of the difficulties surrounding the measurement of Outcomes.
-He will then explore how the Theory of Change can be used to keep organisations on track to achieve their objectives.
-Outcomes are important to organisations striving to ‘make […]
+Outcomes are important to organisations striving to ‘make a difference’ in the Tangata Whenua, Community and Voluntary Sector.
+In this webinar, the second in our Tools for Change series, Garth Nowland-Foreman looks at some of the difficulties surrounding the measurement of Outcomes.
+He then explores how a Theory of Change can help organisations monitor and […]

 Indigenous Evaluation – Using Traditional Knowledge to Guide Evaluation Theory and Practice How and in what ways can indigenous evaluators and indigenous communities draw upon traditional knowledge to guide evaluation theory and practice?
 In this webinar, experienced evaluator Kataraina Pipi (Ngati Porou, Ngati Hine) will host four indigenous keynote speakers from the Mā Te Rae […]